dqops/dqo/docs/integrations/azure-data-factory/index.md

 You can easily utilize Azure Data Factory to call DQOps API for:

 - running data quality checks,
-- collect basic statistics about tables,
+- collect statistics about tables,
 - import the table schema to DQOps,
 - import data quality tables,